 Also of interest is that Bancroft has more people living here who work in computers and math than 95% of the places in the US.

-Bancroft’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bancroft’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In Bancroft, however, the average commute to work is quite long.
 On average, people spend 33.77 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small village, Bancroft doesn't have a public transportation system that people use for their commute.
+Bancroft is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bancroft in 2022 was $35,613, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $142,452 for a family of four.
 However, Bancroft contains both very wealthy and poor people as well.